Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 Does toenail fungus always smell?

-No. Many early infections have no noticeable odor.
+No. Many early infections produce no noticeable odor.

 It may fade temporarily, but the infection usually remains without treatment.